krukow/calabash-script/README.md

 ## REPL Usage

 CalabashScript comes with a REPL.
 This is provided by a separate project [uia-repl](https://github.com/krukow/uia-repl), which is the reason for the extra dependency `[calabash/uia-repl "0.0.8"]`.
-This is based on (but not quite as elegant as) [Bodil Stokke](https://github.com/bodil)'s [cljs-noderepl](https://github.com/bodil/cljs-noderepl) to many thanks to her!
+This is based on (but not quite as elegant as) [Bodil Stokke](https://github.com/bodil)'s [cljs-noderepl](https://github.com/bodil/cljs-noderepl) -- many thanks to her!

 To try the REPL (warning this is quite slow for various reasons): in your project you can run:
 ```clojure